bzurkowski/docker-workshops/managing-containers.md

 It starts Redis daemon in the foreground since this is what most users would do with the image - start the Redis service.

-Let's run a Redis container without specifying a command:
+Then, let's run a Redis container without specifying a command:

 ```bash
 $ docker run redis